aedart/model/README.md

 }
 ```

-And in your concrete implementation, you can replace the `ShortDescriptionTrait` with your own version.
+And in your concrete implementation, you can replace the `DescriptionTrait` with your own version.
 The implementation would look like the following;

 ```
 #!php